Stack molds might be for you if you have annual part quantity requirements in the millions like the thin wall food container in the video.

 They almost double production capacity per machine.

 They will save you buying extra machines and takeout robots.
-Click here to read about our mold design services for stack molds & straight face molds (opens in a new window).
+Click here to BUY our PROVEN MOLD DESIGNS for stack molds (opens in a new window).

 A 4 cavity mold is needed to satisfy new part quantity requirements.
 For a 500 ml container the existing 2 cavity mould is old and produces poor quality parts.